RajashekarRaju/GoogleDeveloperTraining-AndroidKotlinFundamentalApps/README.md

 Android projects are structured, how to use and modify views in your Kotlin Android app, and how to make sure your apps are backward-compatible.
 You also learn about API levels and the Android Jetpack libraries.

+### Lesson 2: Layouts
+In Lesson 2, you learn how to use the Android Studio Layout Editor to create linear layouts and constraint layouts.
+You create apps that get and display user input, respond to user taps, and change the visibility and color of views.
+This lesson also teaches you how to use data binding to eliminate inefficient calls to the findViewById() method.

+#### 2.1 Linear layout using the Layout Editor
+#### 2.2 Add user interactivity
+#### 2.3 Constraint layout using the Layout Editor
+#### 2.4 Data-binding basics

+### Lesson 3: Navigation
+In Lesson 3, you learn how to create useful navigation in an app.
+You create a fragment and add it to an app, then add navigation to the app using the Android Studio navigation graph.
+You add a navigation drawer and an options menu to your app, and you work with the app's back stack, changing the destination of the system Back button.
+Finally, you learn how to invoke an external activity from within the app.

+#### 3.1: Create a fragment
+#### 3.2: Define navigation paths
+#### 3.3: Define external activities